 The Cons of a Homestay Abroad

-Many times, college-age students travelling abroad will already have been living in a dormitory or apartment situation far away from the rules and regulations of their parents or guardians.
+Many times, college-age students traveling abroad will already have been living in a dormitory or apartment situation far away from the rules and regulations of their parents or guardians.
 Living in a homestay, you must respect the rules and expectations set by your hosts.
-This can include a curfew, rules about guests, checking-in, etc. Sometimes this type of environment isn't ideal for young travelers looking to discover the world in their own ways.
+This can include a curfew, rules about guests, checking-in, etc. Sometimes this type of environment isn’t ideal for young travelers looking to discover the world in their own ways.

 UC Berkeley student Megan Dalessio studied abroad in Chile last spring and experienced living both in a homestay and later in her own apartment.
 She recalls, “I decided to leave my homestay.
 Even though I lived with a kind and helpful older woman, I felt that it was important to my overall abroad experience to have my own space and make my own way.”

 If you opt to live in a homestay, you may find yourself isolated from other travelers, and it could feel a bit alienating being the token foreigner in your own home away from home.
 You could be further out from the center of your town and you might have to commute to dormitories or hostels to visit friends.
 Exploring your new environment with others who are in the same inexperienced boat can be both comforting and exciting, a process which can be made more difficult while living with a homestay family.

 For some people, a homestay may not be the best personal space to be 100% yourself.
 You can feel awkward depending on your hosts.
 Even though she was thankful for the hospitality of her host, Megan was a bit relieved moving into her own place while in Chile: “[It was an advantage] cooking for myself and doing my own laundry, not feeling like a burden to someone.”
 Although most hosts will try their best to make you feel welcome, the feeling of being a guest in someone’s home can sometimes can be difficult to overcome.

 - Do I want to live with other travelers like me?

 - Is learning the language and customs of my new home important to me?